-Students with Concussion - Division Procedures
+Students with Concussion - District Procedures

-- The principal shall ensure that emergency response training is provided to all employees who may typically encounter a concussion injury.
+- 1. The principal shall ensure that emergency response training is provided to all employees who may typically encounter a concussion injury.
 It is recommended that coaches of high contact sport in schools (Rugby, Football) complete specific concussion training. - Primary responsibility for the management of a concussion rests with the impacted student, his/her parents (where appropriate), and/or appropriate medical personnel.
 Parents will need to relay and confirm medical recommendations and diagnosis/treatment plan to school staff.
 A medical note may be required. - 3.
 All staff members who work with the student must be made aware of the student's situation as a concussion can impact physical and academic performance.
 It is clear that exertion, both physical and mental, worsens concussion symptoms and may delay recovery.
-Thus, the most important treatment for concussion is rest. - Returning to activity should follow a gradual approach and only occur after medical permission has been granted.
-Refer to "SPHERES (School Physical Activity, Health & Education Resource for Safety) - Fundamental-Reading - Concussions for Return to school and Play 3 phase approach.
-(Step 1- 6).
+Thus the most important treatment for concussion is rest. - Returning to activity should follow a gradual approach and only occur after medical permission has been granted.
+Refer to "Safety Guidelines for Physical Activity in Alberta Schools- June 2013" page 155 for step-wise approach (Step 1-6).

-In case of concussion, use form:
+In case of a concussion use the correct form: